 Does finding time for postgraduate study seem like a pipe dream?
 Between work, family and having a passable social life, you might already feel pretty flat out.
 So how on earth can you squeeze in time to study?
 It can be done!
 Want proof?
-More than 12,000 students are fitting postgrad into busy lives right now (and that’s just at Deakin!)
-Here’s how they’re doing it.
+More than 12,000 students are fitting postgrad into busy lives right now (and that’s just at Deakin!).
+In fact, between 2011 and 2016, the number of Australian adults with postgraduate degrees increased by 46%.
+Here’s how you can join them.

 Finding the time